Key Takeaways

 Fire safety companies must maintain higher insurance minimums in Minnesota, requiring $500,000 per occurrence and $1,000,000 annual aggregate general liability coverage.

-General liability insurance becomes important even without licensing mandates.
+Business insurance in Minnesota include general liability coverage, even without licensing mandates.
 Large corporations and government contracts require valid insurance certificates from any contractor they hire.

 How to Choose the Best General Liability Insurance in Minnesota

-Finding the right general liability insurance in Minnesota starts with determining what protection your business actually needs within your available budget.
+Getting business insurance starts with determining what protection your business actually needs within your available budget.
+Follow these steps to find the right general liability insurance in Minnesota.

 1. 1